Skip to main content

 Merchant 64 Game Cover

-Merchant 64 is a single player simulation game.
+Merchant 64 is a single player casual platformer game.
 It was developed by suitNtie and was released on March 31, 2025.
 It received mostly positive reviews from players.

 Skip User Reviews

-• Simple and straightforward gameplay loop of buying low and selling high, which can be satisfying for casual play.
+• Simple and accessible gameplay loop of buying low and selling high, suitable for casual play sessions.

 • gameplay